Made even better by the stunned look between Batman and Catwoman before he says it.

 Best of all, making bunny ears on Batman's dramatic entrance shadow.

-And during the climactic battle, while all of the heros and villains are fighting epically, Joker is running around in the background cackling and holding up a bomb a la Adam West.
+And during the climactic battle, while all of the heroes and villains are fighting epically, Joker is running around in the background cackling and holding up a bomb a la Adam West.

 It's momentary, but there's a snippet of a scene where various heroes are being coordinated to try and pin down Batman after Owlman's been making him look bad.
 We cut to a jubilant Plastic Man on the phone, taking long, bouncy strides towards the source of trouble—at which point Green Arrow very bluntly says he's not needed.
 Plastic Man visibly and audibly deflates (literally) and mopes back offscreen the way he came.
 It's at once sad and hilarious.